 Choosing a state of residency is one of the important and most pressing decisions that you, as a prospective full-time RVer, will face.
 You have taken some big steps on the road to full-timing.
 Your house is on the market and the motorhome is in the driveway.
 You are whittling down your household goods and organizing things you will keep.
 Now, for the big decision: If you no longer live in a state, where will you have your legal residence?

 Choosing a Legal Residence

-You can remain a resident of your current state if you have relatives or friends who will let you use their address, or if you set up a mailbox in someplace like Mailboxes, Etc. Your other option is to choose another state that is friendly to full-time RVers.
+You can remain a resident of your current state if you have relatives or friends who will let you use their address, or if you set up a mailbox.
+Your other option is to choose another state that is friendly to full-time RVers.
 If you do this, you must meet residency requirements for that state.

 Tax Benefits in Some States